m-collo/Intro-to-Data-Science/README.md

-# Life Scientists' Introduction to Data Science: A Quick Course
+# Life Scientists' Quick Introduction to Data Science

 What do you need to become a data scientist?